 The cantilever retaining wall is a much slimmer option over the gravity wall.
 A cantilever retaining wall has a flat horizontal base divided into a heel and a toe to lock in place.
 The vertical wall that is built from the base is perpendicular to keep the soil inside.

 Cantilever retaining walls can be made using reinforced concrete but can sometimes be more difficult to construct because of the base parts and positioning.
 It can hold up to ideally 6 metres of soil.

 Sheet pile retaining wall

 For softer kinds of soil and smaller spaces, a sheet pile retaining wall is more preferable for your landscape.
 It can be made of wood and steel.
-What happens is this: about two-thirds of the wood or steel slab is drilled to the ground to keep the slabs up.
+This happens: about two-thirds of the wood or steel slab is drilled to the ground to keep the slabs up.
 It is less expensive than a gravity wall or a cantilevered wall.
 Sheet pile walls are most effective up until 6 metres of soil height.

 Anchored retaining wall

-To make your retaining walls a bit stronger and durable, an anchored retaining wall is the perfect answer.
+An anchored retaining wall is the perfect answer to make your retaining walls a bit stronger and more durable.
 Anchored retaining walls have cables that hold it together to the soil and to the other opposite wall enclosing the area.
 This kind of wall is applicable if you plan to have a really slim and slender wall.
-It is quite difficult to construct and needs to have meticulous planning to construct properly.
+It isn’t easy to construct and needs to have meticulous planning to construct properly.